Back To Blogs

 Costs to Consider When Buying Property in Mexico

-Closing Costs: These range from 4-7% of the property value and include notary fees, registration fees, and taxes.
+Closing Costs: Between 4-7% of the property's value and include notary charges, registration costs, and taxes.

-Annual Property Taxes: Property taxes (known as Predial) are low in Mexico, often just 0.1% of the property’s value.
+Annual Property Taxes: Property taxes (Predial) are low in Mexico, often only 0.1% of the property value.

 Buying Property Through a Mexican Corporation